USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.2_bugfixes.md

 Using a 2-D and/or 3-D Gridded Emission File with representative day format specified via runscript with the environmental variable [GR_EM_SYM_DATE_XXX](https://github.com/USEPA/CMAQ/blob/master/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md#offline-emissions-configuration). set to T, will prompt the centralized i/o module to store the start date of the file.
 However, this information was never passed on to the function used to extract the data from the netCDF file causing an error, as the time is not available on file.

+Note: This issue was documented in v5.3.1 as **Known Issue CMAQv5.3.1-i2**.

 ### Solution in CMAQv5.3.2

 The information is now properly passed on to the variable required to extract the data from the netCDF file.